-Active listening: Practising active listening allows us to not just listen effectively, but to ‘hear’ each other, those opposed to the change we seek, and our children.
+Active listening: Practising active listening allows us to not just listen effectively, but to hear each other, and our children.

-Collaboration: We seek to work collaboratively in all that we do; no member, volunteer, or supporter is in a silo, isolated, or alone; working together well, we thrive together.
+Collaboration: We seek to work collaboratively in all that we do; working together well, we thrive together.

 Openness: We remain open to all and practise non-judgement.

 Equal voice: All have an equal right to speak.
 We will self-check to ensure we are not contributing more than is our share, or less, due to lack of appropriate opportunity.
-We will let someone be quiet.
-We will let someone be vocal.
-We will strive for balance and equality as we raise our voices towards change.
+We strive to ensure everyone who wants to speak up does so in a safe and inclusive space.

 Constructive feedback: We practise constructive feedback.
 Constructive feedback shall be offered when the recipient has made clear they are ready and willing to hear feedback, at an appropriate time and place.
 Feedback will be delivered with tact, gentleness and kindness, in hopes of contributing to building capacity in a fellow SMA organizer.

-Capacity-building: SMA seeks to provide opportunities for all members, CC members, and volunteers to gain personal & professional skills at every opportunity as we all engage with SMABC, building our collective and individual capacity at every opportunity.
+Capacity-building: SMA seeks to provide opportunities for all members, Coordinating Committee members, and volunteers to gain personal & professional skills at every opportunity as we all engage with SMA.
+We seek to build our collective and individual capacity at every opportunity.

 Self-awareness: We strive to achieve full awareness of the impact of our own moods, motivations, and ways of communicating on all those we work and interact with as we carry out the work of the SMA.